lzw108/EmoLLMs/README.md

 [The EmoLLMs Paper](https://arxiv.org/abs/2401.08508)

 ## News
+📢 *Aug.
+14, 2024* The AEB benchmark and train dataset have been released.

 📢 *May.
 16, 2024* Our EmoLLMs paper has been accepted by KDD 2024!

 📢 *Jan.
 31, 2024* We release the training code of EmoLLMs models and some data examples!
-More datasets will be released soon.

 📢 *Jan.
 23, 2024* We release the series of EmoLLMs models!